h-yung/website-cafe/README.md

 * Captures the customer selection in an array of objects that can then be passed for payment processing.

 ## Special features
+In order of earliest to most recent updates:
 * Dropdown and slide-out menu design (with thanks to some online tutorials for the initial burger menu code without the slide-out effect).
 * Fully responsive, with unique behaviors for desktop vs. mobile around hover effects and the gallery page.
+* Reviews carousel: 100% CSS, but not optimized yet for touchscreen (tablet and mobile); see below.

 ## Optimizations
 * Explore further possibilities with CSS: CSS grid layout, animations, scrolling-triggered behaviors, and actual parallax effects.
 Add lightbox to the gallery and for any ad hoc promotional alerts.